j i m v a l l a n c e . c o m > p r o j e c t s > b e r n a r d p u r d i e

 Only two songs fit that criteria: "She Loves You" and "I'll Get You".

-I've been a professional drummer for 40 years.
+I've been a drummer for nearly 60 years.
 To my ear there is no audible evidence of overdubbed drumming on either of those two tracks.

 Clue #3: Purdie says, "The only people in the studio were me, the engineer, and Brian Epstein and a few of his people."

-Brian Epstein had a small, close-knit circle of trusted friends and advisors.
-Certainly, some of them would have been among the "people" who were present at the Purdie sessions, if indeed those sessions took place:
+Brian Epstein and a few of his people?
+It's interesting to speculate who those "people" might have been.
+Epstein had a small, close-knit circle of trusted friends and advisors.
+Certainly, one or two of them would have been at the sessions in New York (assuming those sessions actually took place).

 Peter Brown was Brian Epstein's personal assistant.
-In 1961 he was hired to manage the Epstein family's NEMS music shop in Great Charlotte Street, Liverpool, and was later named Executive Director of NEMS Enterprises, The Beatles management company.
-Brown was "best man" at John and Yoko's wedding.
-His 1983 autobiography "The Love You Make" (revised in 2003) makes no mention of Bernard Purdie.
+In 1961 he was hired to manage the Epstein family's NEMS music shop in Great Charlotte Street, Liverpool, and was later named Executive Director of NEMS Enterprises, the Beatles' management company.
+Peter Brown was "best man" at John and Yoko's wedding.
+Brown's 1983 autobiography "The Love You Make" (revised in 2003) makes no mention of Bernard Purdie.

-Derek Taylor was another of Epstein's personal assistants.
-He later served as press officer for Apple Corps.
-His books about The Beatles include "As Time Goes By" (1973), "Fifty Years Adrift" (1984) and "It Was Twenty Years Ago Today" (1987).
-There is no reference to Bernard Purdie in any of Derek Taylor's books.
+was another of Epstein's personal assistants.
+He later served as press officer for Apple Corps, the parent company of Apple Records.
+Taylor's books about The Beatles include "As Time Goes By" (1973), "Fifty Years Adrift" (1984) and "It Was Twenty Years Ago Today" (1987).
+There is no mention of Bernard Purdie in any of Derek Taylor's books.

-Tony Barrow was originally a record reviewer for the Liverpool Echo, and was later hired by Epstein to serve as The Beatles' press officer (1963-67).
-Today, Barrow is a regular contributor to "Beatle Monthly" magazine, and his 2005 book "John, Paul, George, Ringo and Me" is a detailed insider's view of The Beatles' story.
+Tony Barrow was originally a record reviewer for the Liverpool Echo.
+He was later hired by Epstein to serve as The Beatles' press officer (1963-67).
+Barrow's 2005 book "John, Paul, George, Ringo and Me" is a detailed warts-and-all overview of The Beatles' histroy.
 There is no mention of Bernard Purdie in Barrow's book.

 Tony Bramwell was a boyhood friend and school-mate of The Beatles.
 He worked closely with Brian Epstein and The Beatles from "day one", continuing until the band dissolved in 1970.
-His superb book "Magical Mystery Tours" is a tell-all chronicle that spares no details, including an unprecedented, in-depth analysis of Yoko's contribution to the break-up of the band, and the sordid details of Brian Epstein's short life.
+His superb book "Magical Mystery Tours" is a tell-all chronicle that spares no detail, positive or negative.
 Paul McCartney has said, "If you want to know anything about The Beatles, ask Tony Bramwell, he remembers more than I do".
-There is no reference to Bernard Purdie in Bramwell's book.
+There is no mention of Bernard Purdie in Bramwell's book.

 Norman Smith

-was the audio engineer who recorded and mixed almost every Beatle recording, beginning with their Parlophone audition on June 6, 1962 (with Pete Best on drums) and ending on November 30, 1965, when he resigned his position at EMI.
-Norman Smith's autobiography ("John Lennon Called Me Normal", 2007) makes no mention of Bernard Purdie.
+was the audio engineer who recorded and mixed the Beatles' recordings, beginning with their Parlophone audition on June 6, 1962 and ending on November 30, 1965 when he resigned his position at EMI to become an independent record producer.
+Norman Smith's 2007 autobiography, "John Lennon Called Me Normal" makes no mention of Bernard Purdie.

 Geoff Emerick

-assisted Norman Smith on dozens of early Beatle recordings, beginning in February 1963 and continuing until November 1965, after which Emerick was promoted to the position of balance engineer himself, manning the controls for Revolver, Sgt.
-Pepper, Magical Mystery Tour, Yellow Submarine, and portions of the White Album and the Abbey Road album.
+assisted Norman Smith on dozens of early Beatle recordings, beginning in February 1963 and continued until Smith's departure in November 1965, after which Emerick was promoted to the position of chief audio engineer.
+He was at the controls for Revolver, Sgt.
+Pepper, Magical Mystery Tour, Yellow Submarine, and portions of the White Album and Abbey Road.
 With the exception of George Martin, no-one spent more time in the studio with The Beatles.
 Emerick's book "Here There And Everywhere" (2006) makes no mention of Bernard Purdie.
-In addition, in May 2007 I had the opportunity to work with Geoff, and I quizzed him about the Ringo/Purdie issue.
-Geoff expressed anger and dismay, and wondered what might possess Purdie to make such an outrageous and fraudulent claim.

 Brian Epstein